In-School Service Program

 The Teaching Scholars also assist with one Mason Fairfax Campus visit for the students each semester.
 These field trips include attendance to a School of Music concert performance.
 Partnering schools assist with the transportation logistics.

 Learn more about our new “International Teaching Scholars” initiative, a collaborative effort between Potomac Arts Academy, Mason’s School of Music and the Sistema Nacional de Educacion Musical (SiNEM) in Costa Rica!
+Read Blogpost

-See our Teaching Scholars program in action:
+See our local Teaching Scholars program in action: